California State Route 2: Glendale Freeway

 After crossing Allesandro Street, Route 2 then branches northeast onto the Glendale Freeway, a north–south route.
 With five lanes each direction, the freeway is quite wide.
 It intersects the 5 Freeway (the Golden State Freeway) and then crosses the Los Angeles River, and runs through the communities of Glassell Park and Eagle Rock.

 After its interchange with the eastern Ventura Freeway (SR 134), the Glendale Freeway route follows a ridge in the San Rafael Hills through eastern Glendale.
 The freeway ends in the Crescenta Valley, at Foothill Boulevard in La Cañada Flintridge.
 Just before reaching Foothill Boulevard, SR 2 turns off the Glendale Freeway onto the eastbound Foothill Freeway (Interstate 210) for a short distance until reaching the Angeles Crest Highway exit in La Cañada Flintridge.

 The Glendale Freeway was originally proposed to continue through Echo Park all the way to Hollywood Freeway (101).
 Since that plan has been scrapped, the freeway is somewhat isolated from the remainder of the LA freeway system.

-I-210 to Route 138
+Angeles Crest Highway

 Leaving La Cañada Flintridge at an altitude of 1,300 ft, the route turns north onto the Angeles Crest Highway.
 This route winds generally east-northeast through the canyons of the San Gabriel Mountains for over 80 mi, before descending through Big Pines and Wrightwood to the edge of the Victor Valley approximately 20 mi west of Hesperia and ending at SR 138.
 The highway climbs to a high point of 7,903 ft at Dawson Saddle.
 The eastern portions of the Angeles Crest Highway are notoriously dangerous, with many switchbacks and blind curves, and are often closed during occasions of heavy winter snowfall.
 The highway is generally closed between Islip Saddle and Vincent Gap from mid-December to mid-May due to snow and rockfall.